colinwilliams91/scrum-poker/README.md

 npm i
 ```

-### To Develop
+### To Develop:
 - In root of `scrum-poker`
-  - First, compile TypeScript files to JavaScript files in `./dist` so that Node can run
+  - Next, compile TypeScript files to JavaScript files in `./dist` so that Node can run
 ```sh
 npm run build
 ```